What you can connect

 cURL (single request import)

-- In Add APIs, choose the cURL tab.
+- In Add APIs, select the cURL tab.

 - Paste the full cURL command.